LinShuhaiLAB/MSTI/README.md

+# Mass Spectrometry imaging and spatially-resolved Transcriptomics Integrator(MSTI)
 ## Overview

 With the advancement of technology, spatial omics is gradually transforming our understanding of the complexity of life.
 It provides a new perspective, enabling us to explore biological processes in the spatial dimension.
-Among the commonly used spatial omics approaches are spatial transcriptomics and spatial metabolomics; however, the joint analysis of spatial transcriptomics and spatial metabolomics remains challenging. we introduce the MSTI (Mass Spectrometry imaging and spatial Transcriptomics Integrator) framework, which utilizes a KEGG-guided graph to correlate features across the spatial transcriptomic and metabolomic datasets.
+Among the commonly used spatial omics approaches are spatially-resolved Transcriptomics and Mass spectrometry imaging; however, the joint analysis of spatially-resolved Transcriptomics and Mass spectrometry imaging remains challenging. we introduce the MSTI (Mass Spectrometry imaging and spatially-resolved Transcriptomics Integrator) framework, which utilizes a KEGG-guided graph to correlate features across the spatially-resolved Transcriptomics and Mass spectrometry imaging datasets.
 MSTI employs a Variational Graph Auto-Encoders (VGAE) for dimensionality reduction and a LouvainBayesian clustering strategy to achieve accurate co-clustering of multi-omics data , facilitating the integration and correlation of molecular features across these layers[1].
-In the MSTI framework, we accomplished cross-sample and cross-patient integration of spatial Transcriptomics and spatial metabolomics data.
+In the MSTI framework, we accomplished cross-sample and cross-patient integration of spatial Transcriptomics and Mass spectrometry imaging data.

 [1]	KIPF T N, WELLING M. Variational Graph Auto-Encoders[J/OL] 2016, arXiv:1611.07308[https://ui.adsabs.harvard.edu/abs/2016arXiv161107308K.

-# Quick Start Guide for MSTI for ST data and MSI data
+## Quick Start Guide for MSTI for SRT data and MSI data

-## 🚀 Quick Start Guide for LouvainBayesian Analysis for SRT data
+### 🚀 Quick Start Guide for LouvainBayesian Analysis for SRT data

 We provide a demo R script named **`ST_analysis.R`** and a demo spatial transcriptomics (SRT) dataset named **`ST_outs`** for LouvainBayesian analysis.